aaronksaunders/mst-todo-ionic2/readme.md

 Look into quokka for testing out state tree before integrating it into the application

 - https://quokkajs.com/
+- see file `test-mst-1.ts` for how I tested the store before integrating in application
 - visual studio code plugin for it: https://quokkajs.com/docs/#getting-started

 Starting with this code to layout the fields for the Todo object that we are using